jitterted/stomp-chat/Tutorial.md

     (insert image of connect and connected messages)

-10. Now that we have verified that the front-end connected to the back-end, we need to subscribe to a specific channel, often referred to as a "topic".
+10. Now that we have verified that the front-end connected to the back-end, we need to subscribe to a specific _channel_, often referred to as a "topic".

-    In order to subscribe, we need to have already been connected, and to do this with the StompJS client, we do the subscription in a callback that gets invoked when the connection is successful.
+    In order to subscribe, we need to have first been connected.
+To do this with the StompJS client, we do the subscription in a callback that gets invoked when the connection is successful.
 For example: